Braixen/Web/README.md

 Web
 ===

-Files used by the Web team are stored here.
+Files used for the Team Web Page are stored here.

+(This is in addition to the actual website.
+For example, files that are being edited might go here, and only published to the website when ready).